-Section 16(a) of the Exchange Act requires the Company's Executive Officers, directors and persons who own more than ten percent (10%) of a registered class of the Company's equity securities to file reports of ownership and changes in ownership with the Securities and Exchange Commission (the "Commission").
+Section 16(a) of the Securities Exchange Act of 1934, as amended, (the "Exchange Act") requires the Company's Executive Officers, directors and persons who own more than ten percent (10%) of a registered class of the Company's equity securities to file reports of ownership and changes in ownership with the Securities and Exchange Commission (the "Commission").
 Executive Officers, directors and greater than ten percent (10%) beneficial owners are required by regulation of the Commission to furnish the Company with copies of all Section 16(a) forms so filed.

-To our knowledge, based solely on review of Form 3, 4 and 5 reports and amendments thereto and certain representations furnished to the Company, the Company believes that during the fiscal year ended May 2, 2009 ("Fiscal 2009"), its Executive Officers, directors and greater than ten percent (10%) beneficial owners complied with all applicable filing requirements except for the untimely filing of the Form 3 report for Cecil D. Conlee upon his election to the Board and two Form 4 reports with respect to two of his open market purchases of Common Stock.
+To our knowledge, based solely on review of Form 3, 4 and 5 reports and amendments thereto and certain representations furnished to the Company, the Company believes that during the fiscal year ended May 1, 2010 ("Fiscal 2010"), its Executive Officers, directors and greater than ten percent (10%) beneficial owners complied with all applicable filing requirements.